camoto-project/gamecompjs/README.md

         SAVE_FAILED_TEST=1 npm run -s test -- -g cmp-myformat mv error1.bin test/cmp-myformat/default.bin

+    If you wish to run more than the standard tests, create a separate file in the `test/` folder named like `test-cmp-myformat.js`.
+Copy the content from one of the existing files as an example.
+As the standard tests are fairly basic and won't test edge cases in most algorithms, it is a good idea to create extra tests to cover these cases.

+    See `test/test-enc-glb-raptor.js` for examples that load more test files from the same directory that the standard tests use, or `test/test-cmp-rle-bash.js` for simpler tests that only need to use a small array of data bytes.

 During development you can examine the output of your algorithm like this: